musamatini/T480-hackintosh/.github/README.md

 This EFI is based in [pierpaolodimarzo](https://github.com/pierpaolodimarzo/ThinkPad-T480) and [valnoxy](https://github.com/valnoxy/t480-oc) repository, go and support them.
 This repository couldn't be done without their work.

+I constantly check `config.plist`status with [sanitychecker](https://sanitychecker.ocutils.me/results/6d99f7fc-bb02-4f1b-8e30-99600eefad79), I'll recommends you to use It as the tool in the OpenCore-PKG, any suggestion is acepted to improve the files.

 **What's working?**

 Most of all components and services are working, take a look to [pierpaolodimarzo's list](https://github.com/pierpaolodimarzo/ThinkPad-T480/tree/main#-what-works) to make an idea about.